gymrek-lab/TRTools/README.md

 * mergeSTR: a tool to merge VCF files across multiple samples genotyped using the same tool
 * statSTR: a tool for computing various statistics on VCF files
 * compareSTR: a tool for comparing TR callsets
+* qcSTR: a tool for generating various quality control plots for a TR callset

 Type `<command> --help` to see a full set of options.